l-zariqi/gpu-stock-tracker/README.md

 # gpu-stock-tracker

-GPU stock tracker for NVIDIA GPUs
+Stock tracker for NVIDIA GeForce Graphics cards using an NVIDIA partner store API